The information below details our Key Stage One and Key Stage Two curriculum.

 Key Stage assemblies have a rota, which includes British Values aspects to ensure these are clear for our children.
 The assembly rota can be seen by clicking here.

-Classes cover objectives in the National Curriculum using the ‘Rainbow Continuum’.
+Classes cover PoS in the National Curriculum using the skills listed in the ‘Rainbow Continuum’.

 These are covered as part of topics, or taught discretely at different times throughout the year.